Tobiassssld/ChartNarrator/docs/data_schema.md

 | Text-Only | no | yes | yes |
 | Zero-Shot | yes | yes | no |

-Historical prediction outputs may contain Colab absolute image paths such as `/content/drive/MyDrive/.../data/images/<file>.png`.
-Public scripts and docs should prefer repository-relative image paths, but downstream evaluation should resolve by basename where possible.
+Historical prediction outputs may contain local absolute image paths.
+Repository files should use relative paths such as `data/images/<file>.png`, and downstream evaluation should resolve image references by basename where possible.

 Evaluated prediction files: